 What LSAT Score Percentiles Do You Need for Law School?

 Each law school’s LSAT score percentile numbers tell you how your score compares to the scores of recently enrolled students.
 There are three percentile numbers that you’ll want to look at when researching law schools: the 25th percentile, the 50th percentile, and the 75th percentile.
+You can also read more about the LSAT scores for the top 100 law schools here.

 25th Percentile LSAT Score